exporl/apex/documentation/examples/index.md

     -   can be specified in points

     -   defines a group of screen elements (those that are displayed on the screen).
-As many elements can be defined in a screen, Apex3 has no way to know which element contains the subject’s response.
+As many elements can be defined in a screen, APEX 4 has no way to know which element contains the subject’s response.
 Therefore, in the element is designated that contains the subject’s response.
 In the case of screen elements